Are we ruining performance management? If you haven’t thought about it, start here:

 A manager cannot possibly know enough to help employees with all their interactions.
 This approach in performance management is the false belief that managers must be omniscient and omnipotent simply because they have the big title.

 A redesign that offers the option to speak to multiple employees would provide significant opportunity for those who desire frequent quality feedback.
 In a future article, I’ll share my ideas on how to do a redesign.

-If an organization is ready to replace their appraisal process because the leaders find themselves at the edge of the cliff, it is important to recognize the two scotomas and redesign the process to address the two root causes of dysfunction.
+If an organization is ready to replace their appraisal process because leaders find themselves at the edge of the cliff, it is important to recognize these blind spots and redesign the process to address the root causes of dysfunction.
 If not, you’re just jumping off that cliff because the predators have caught you.
 That’s not strategic leadership.
 It’s reactionary and deadly to company and employee success.